Ant Identification & Species in NJ

 While there are many DIY treatments available at retail stores, they only treat the tip of the iceberg- the few ants that you see in your home.
 In order to truly eliminate an ant infestation all of the foraging ants and all of the nesting areas need to be found and eliminated.
 Also, if DIY ant products are not mixed or used properly, they are potentially very dangerous for you, your family and your pets to be around.

 The best way to completely get rid of an ant problem, no matter what the species, is with the help of an ant control exterminator.
-At ChemTec Pest Control, our home pest control professionals will provide year-round safe and natural ant control services that include finding and eliminating all ants and their nests from your home and property and providing continued ant control services to prevent future problems with them.
+At ChemTec Pest Control, we provide year-round safe and natural ant control services in New Jersey.
+We find and eliminate all ants and their nests from your home and property, and provide continued service to prevent future problems with them.

 For information on our PestGuard Home Protection plan and how it can help you with ant extermination, please contact us today!

 Latest News & Blogs